ScyllaDB University Live | Free Virtual Training Event

 • Features

-• Restore speed and granularity
+• Restore speed observability

 The sctool restore command allows you to run a restore of backed-up data (identified by its snapshot-tag) into a cluster.
 Restore and backups are scheduled in the same manner: you can start, stop, resume, and track task progress on demand.